Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

-It can be seen from these results that raising the coefficient for the auxiliary task does not improve the performance, and the new model generally has higher errors than HL-Gaussian.
-The conclusion is that the extra information required for predicting the distribution cannot explain the gap between the $\ell_2$ loss and HL-Gaussian.
+It can be seen from these results that raising the coefficient for the auxiliary task does not improve the performance, and the new model generally has higher errors than HL-Gauss.
+The conclusion is that the extra information required for predicting the distribution cannot explain the gap between the $\ell_2$ loss and HL-Gauss.

-It might be argued that learning a histogram is not a suitable auxiliary task for regression, and the negative results above can be due to the incompatibility between predicting the mean with the $\ell_2$ loss and predicting the distribution with HL-Gaussian.
+It might be argued that learning a histogram is not a suitable auxiliary task for regression, and the negative results above can be due to the incompatibility between predicting the mean with the $\ell_2$ loss and predicting the distribution with HL-Gauss.
 We trained the $\ell_2$ model with another auxiliary task in the third experiment.
 For the new task, predicting higher moments of the distribution, the target is raised to higher powers and the extra outputs try to estimate it by reducing the $\ell_2$ loss.
 These auxiliary tasks of predicting higher moments are only used to improve the representation during training and are discarded at inference time.
 The results are shown in Figure \ref{fig:multitask_moments_ctscan} (Right).

-There is little gain in predicting higher moments and the new model still underperforms HL-Gaussian.
+There is little gain in predicting higher moments, and the new model still underperforms HL-Gauss.
 Like the previous experiment, predicting this extra information about the output distribution appears to have little benefit as an auxiliary task.

-The experiments in this section consistently reject the hypothesis that the challenge of predicting the distribution is the main factor behind HL-Gaussian's performance.
-The performance cannot be achieved by exploiting HL-Gaussian's representation or by predicting the histogram or higher moments of the distribution as auxiliary tasks.
+The experiments in this section consistently reject the hypothesis that the challenge of predicting the distribution is the main factor behind HL-Gauss's performance.
+The performance cannot be achieved by exploiting HL-Gauss's representation or by predicting the histogram or higher moments of the distribution as auxiliary tasks.